-4) 6to4 Tunnel: An IPv4 internet connection type is a prerequisite for this connection type (Manually Set Up Your Internet Connection).
-Click Advanced to input further information if your ISP requires.
-Click Save and then click Connect.
+4) 6to4 Tunnel: An IPv4 internet connection type is a prerequisite for this connection type (Configure Internet Settings).
+Click Advanced Settings to input further information if your ISP requires.
+Click SAVE and then click CONNECT.

-5) Pass-Through (Bridge): Click Save and skip to Step 6.
+5) Pass-Through (Bridge): Click SAVE and skip to Step 6.

 5. Configure LAN ports.
-Windows users are recommended to choose from the first two types.
-Fill in Address Prefix provided by your ISP, and click Save.
+Fill in Address Prefix provided by your ISP, and click SAVE.